Michelstadt: Transport

 In Michelstadt the two Bundesstraßen 45 and 47 intersect, both are old trade roads from Frankfurt am Main to Augsburg and from Worms to Würzburg respectively.

-The town is served by a railway station on the Odenwaldbahn (RMV Line 65; Eberbach – Erbach – Michelstadt – Darmstadt – Frankfurt / Hanau).
-Regionalbahn, Stadtexpress and Regionalexpress trains of the VIAS GmbH stop here.
+The town is served by a railway station on the Odenwaldbahn (Eberbach – Erbach – Michelstadt – Darmstadt – Frankfurt / Hanau).
+Regionalbahn and Regionalexpress trains of the VIAS GmbH stop here.

 There is also the special landing facility Flugplatz Michelstadt (airfield), which lies roughly 2 km from the town and is run by a club.